Walt Disney World Monorail System

 Disneyland, CA 1959 - 1961 One blue and red monorail

-The Mark II by Alweg
+The Mark II built by Alweg

-The Mark III by Alweg
+The Mark III built by WED/WDI

-Disneyland, CA 1969 - 1987 four brand new monorails with five cars each
+Disneyland, CA 1969 - 1987 four brand new monorails with 5 cars each (137')

-The Mark IV by Martin Marietta
+The Mark IV built by Martin Marietta

-Walt Disney World, FL 1971 - 1988/89 (two of these monorails were reworked for the Vegas track until the new model was built.
-Now they sit rotting away)
+(two of these monorails were reworked for the Las Vegas system until the new model was built.
+They now sit rotting away)

-The Mark V rebuilt by Messerschmitt Bolkow Blohm
+The Mark V rebuilt by Messerschmitt-Bölkow-Blohm

 Disneyland, CA 1989 - 2008/09

-The Mark VI by Bombardier
+The Mark VI built by Bombardier

-Walt Disney World 1989 - now
+Walt Disney World 1989 - present

-Disneyland, CA 2008/09 - now
+Disneyland, CA 2008/09 - present

 The new Bay Lake Tower at the Contemporary Resort